shubhang93/tplagent/README.md

 ```shell
 tplagent start -config /path/to/config.json
 ```

 **NOTE**
 It is recommended to run the agent as a daemon process by creating and configuring a valid systemd unit file.
-This way the agent can be restarted inspite of system reboots.
+This way the agent can be restarted irrespective of system reboots.
 It is much easier to reload the agent.

-## Supported Platforms

-Windows is not supported.
-Only Linux and macOS are supported.
-PRs are welcome to add support for windows

 ## Directory Permissions

 It is recommended that the `tplagent` process is started under a dedicated user meant for `tplagent`.
 All directories and files created by `tplagent` use the `766` permissions.
 It is also recommended to set the right directory permissions as part of setting up the agent to avoid permission errors.

 ## Reloading the agent